Peach Bottom Nuclear Generating Station: Safety concerns

 Among the incidents cited by the NRC: security guards were overworked, one guard was found asleep on the job, 36,000 gallons of "mildly radioactive water" leaked into the Susquehanna River, PECO mislaid data on radioactive waste classification causing misclassification of a waste shipment, and a major fire occurred in the maintenance cage of the Unit 3 turbine building on March 4, 1987.

 Blame was not simply placed on the operators.
 "Latent organizational weakness" was targeted by industry experts and regulators alike.
 INPO President Zack Pate came to the conclusion that "Major changes in the corporate culture at PECO are required."
 In September 1988, NRC Chairman Lando Zech told senior management officials of PECO, "Your operators certainly made mistakes, no question about that.
 Your corporate management problems are just as serious."
 Clearly, a culture characterized by low morale and apathy prevailed.
 By April 1988, this emphasis on mismanagement contributed to the President of PECO resigning as well as to the retirement of the CEO.

 Robert P. Crosby became the primary Organization Development influence during the PECO Nuclear turnaround following the Peach Bottom shut down.
 He used The Interpersonal Gap model by John L. Wallen along with a unique T-group method known as Conflict Management (and later as Tough Stuff in other business applications) to speed culture change, and applied his own version of Daryl Conner's Sponsor Agent Target model to improving and shortening outage management.

 By 1996, both Limerick and Peach Bottom were designated excellent by INPO, and given strong Systematic Assessment of Licensee Performance (SALP) ratings by the NRC.

 In 1999, PECO Nuclear eliminated their Organization Development positions as part of cost cutting initiative.

-Trouble arose again in September 2007, when former employee Kerry Beal videotaped Peach Bottom security guards sleeping on the job.
+In 2007, Kerry Beal videotaped Peach Bottom security guards sleeping on the job.
 Beal had previously tried to notify supervisors at Wackenhut Corp. and the US Nuclear Regulatory Commission.
-He was eventually fired during the Exelon security transition, a decision which made a list of the 101 "dumbest moments in business" in the January 16, 2008 issue of Fortune.